-- On March 13th, Cincinnati, Ohio passed Ordinance No. 83, which prohibits employers from inquiring about a job applicant’s salary history.
+- On March 13th, Cincinnati, Ohio passed Ordinance No. 83, which prohibits employers from inquiring about a job candidate’s salary history.

-- On March 14th, North Dakota enacted B. 1282, which prohibits public employers from inquiring about a job applicant’s criminal history before the applicant has been accepted for an interview by the employer.
+- On March 14th, North Dakota enacted B. 1282, which prohibits public employers from inquiring about a job candidate’s criminal history before the candidate has been accepted for an interview by the employer.

 - On March 15th, South Dakota enacted B. 1032, which requires a fingerprint-based background check for an individual to be licensed to provide money transmissions.

 - On March 19th, Kentucky enacted B. 158, which requires staff members of child-caring facilities to complete fingerprint-based background checks.

 - On March 19th, Kentucky enacted B. 15, which amends the requirements for state background checks for school district employees.

 - On March 19th, West Virginia enacted B. 3007, which authorizes the Commissioner of Agriculture to require background checks as a condition of employment.